AdobeDocs/analytics.en/help/_includes/snippets.md

 >
 >This plug-in is provided by Adobe Consulting as a courtesy to help you get more value out of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Adobe Account Team.
 They can arrange a meeting with a consultant for assistance.

+## Only available to existing customers {#limited-availability-existing-customers}

+>[!AVAILABILITY]
+>
+>The functionality described in this section is only available to existing customers that already have a license for the functionality.
+The functionality is no longer offered as an additional add-on to existing or new customers.